wavefrontHQ/docs/pages/doc/trace_data_details.md

 ### RED Metric Counters and Histograms

 In the predefined charts, such as the Service Dashboard, are rates and 95th percentile distributions.
-These metrics are themselves based on underlying delta counters and histograms that the Wavefront service automatically derives from spans.
+These metrics are themselves based on underlying delta counters and histograms that Operations for Applications automatically derives from spans.
 You can use these underlying delta counters and histograms in [RED metrics queries](#red-metrics-queries), for example, to create alerts on trace data.

-The Wavefront service constructs the names of the underlying delta counters and histograms as shown in the table below.
+Operations for Applications constructs the names of the underlying delta counters and histograms as shown in the table below.
 The name components `<application>`, `<service>`, and `<operationName>` are string values that are obtained from the spans on which the metrics are derived.
-If necessary, the Wavefront service modifies these strings to comply with the [Operations for Applications data format](wavefront_data_format.html#operations-for-applications-data-format-fields) for metrics.
+If necessary, Operations for Applications modifies these strings to comply with the [Operations for Applications data format](wavefront_data_format.html#operations-for-applications-data-format-fields) for metrics.
 Each metric is associated with point tags `application`, `service`, and `operationName`, and the corresponding span tag values are assigned to these point tags.
 The span tag values are used without modification.

 {% include warning.html content="Do not configure the Wavefront proxy to add prefixes to metric names.
-Doing so will change the names of the RED metric counters and histograms, and prevent these metrics from appearing in the Wavefront UI, e.g., in the Service Dashboard." %}
+Doing so will change the names of the RED metric counters and histograms, and prevent these metrics from appearing in the Operations for Applications UI, e.g., in the Service Dashboard." %}

 <table id = "oplevelredmetrics">
 <colgroup>